-My husband and children love, love, love water kefir.
+My family loves, loves, loves water kefir.
 They love the fizz that it has and they love that we can make it in any flavour we would like.
 Our family favourites are black currant, raspberry/lemon and lemon/lime.
 The last one is very similar to 7-Up / Sprite.

-As I'm always busy and prefer to have things done very quickly I use squash or cordial for the second fermentation and flavouring during the busier times.
+As I'm always busy and prefer to have things done very quickly I use Rock's organic Blackcurrant squash, Belvoir Raspberry & Lemon cordial or Belvoir Blueberry & Blackcurrant cordial for the second fermentation and flavouring during the busier times.
 Easy peasy.

 On less busy days I do like to cut up some fruit or use some dried fruits for the second fermentation.